Can I take my granddaughter home against her mother's wishes?

 We cannot give legal advice.
 The following is not a substitute for the advice of a local attorney.
 But we hope the information will be useful.

-You need to consult with an attorney that practices "family law" or "divorce" in the biggest town in the county where your granddaughter is living.
-This lawyer will be your best chance of getting custody of your granddaughter.
-Georgia child protection services will probably be brought into the picture by the attorney and the proper court proceedings will be held.
+You should consult with a family law attorney in the largest town in the county where your granddaughter is living.
+This lawyer will be your best chance of securing custody.
+Georgia Child Protective Services may also be involved through the attorney, and proper court proceedings can be initiated.

-You will have to work with the case officer to try to secure custody of your granddaughter.
-Based on what you have written, you do have a chance to be successful.
-Retaining an attorney will help, however, if you can afford it.
+Based on what you have written, you may have a chance to be successful in obtaining custody.
+Retaining an attorney will help, but if you cannot, working with CPS is essential.

 We wish you and your granddaughter the best of luck.